codelynk/Lagos_Flood_risk_Analysis/New folder/README.md

 ---

-## 🎯 Workflow
+## Workflow

-1. Acquired and process spatial data for the three LGAs
+1. Acquire and process spatial data for the three LGAs
 2. Engineer flood-risk proxy indicators (elevation, rainfall, population density, land-use)
 3. Normalise and combine indicators using a weighted overlay approach
 4. Visualise results as both static (PNG) and interactive (HTML) maps